Pennsylvania Geological Survey Library

 Books and journals may be checked out for up to four weeks.
 If you prefer, local libraries can arrange for an interlibrary loan.

 Thousands of photographs taken by survey geologists and staff members, dating as far back as the early 20th century, are filed in the library.
-These photographs are being scanned, and you can view the scanned images online at the Power Library website.
+These photographs are being scanned, and you can view the scanned images online at Power Library.

 The USGS publishes topographic maps -- maps that show an area’s physical and cultural features at a particular time.
 Through the years, maps of specific areas have been updated.

-In 2009, the USGS began producing topographic maps in electronic form, and in 2011, it released scans of the older printed maps of the U.S. Read more about topographic maps and how to obtain them at the USGS National Map website.
+In 2009, the USGS began producing topographic maps in electronic form, and in 2011, it released scans of the older printed maps of the U.S. Read more about topographic maps and how to obtain them at USGS National Map.